 - Boil the water until 50 percent of the water evaporates, stirring occasionally.

 - The deposits at the bottom will have the consistency of wet sand, pour it onto a baking sheet and leave it for five days, stirring once a day.
 Place a clean window screen ver the baking sheet or casserole dish to keep debris out.

-- Allow salt to dry out fully and store in an airtight container.
+- Allow the salt to dry out fully and store it in an airtight container.